Rachel Marie Blasingame was a straight

 libraries.
 Rachel read her bible under the covers at night and

 made notes in it from cover to cover.
 She read until the pages

 fell out and she had to laminate the outside pages.

 was involved with the Shattered Dreams program at Mesquite

 High.
 She wanted to be part of persuading students not to

 drink and drive.
 It was ironic that an intoxicated driver took

 part in ending her life.

 The Rachel Blasingame Scholarship Fund, a 501(c)3 non-profit organization, was created to assist deserving High School Seniors in meeting tuition requirements at Abilene Christian University.
-Each spring, a golf tournament is held to provide funds for the scholarship program.
-To date, these efforts have raised over $150,000 and assisted 135 freshman to attend ACU in the 10 years since Rachelís passing.
+From 2004 through 2018, a golf tournament was held to provide funds for scholarships.
+These efforts have provided over $180,000 in scholarships and assisted 155 freshman to attend ACU in the 16 years since Rachelís passing.
+An endowed scholarship has been established in her honor at ACU.
+Donations to the Scholarship Fund will be added to the endowment fund.
 Her spirit continues to live on by fulfilling college dreams for others.

 Rachel with Tabitha Leonard